 Police started using DNA in criminal investigations in 1985.
 Testing genetics through skin, hair, blood, and other bodily fluids has become the most reliable physical evidence at a crime scene; it can identify someone with 99% accuracy.
-In 1987, DNA evidence used for the first time to convict Tommie Lee Andrews in a Florida rape case.
+In 1987, DNA evidence used for the first time to convict Tommie Lee Andrews in a sexual assault case in Florida.
 DNA can also be used to exonerate people who have been wrongfully convicted.

 1986: Disposable cameras

 Fujifilm introduced the first disposable camera in 1986: the Fujicolor QuickSnap.
 A million cameras were purchased the first year they were released.
 The single-use cameras are still sold today.

 1987: Disposable contact lenses